xanderhades/railsgoat/notes.md

 ### additional notes
-In the real world, I might tune brakeman so only findings with a high degree of confidence are reported.
-Or I might just leave it as-is, and dismiss false positive issues found in https://github.com/xanderhades/railsgoat/security using the 'dismiss alert' feature.
+In the real world, I might tune brakeman and zap so only findings with a high degree of confidence are reported.
+I might also just leave it as-is, and dismiss false positive issues found in https://github.com/xanderhades/railsgoat/security using the 'dismiss alert' feature.
+I might voluntarily fail a build if some new findings are found, but only if I have a high degree of confidence that false positives won't disrupt the dev workflow.
+The current settings were kept simple for this exercise.

 ## setup railsgoat
 Read `README.md` for instructions to run railsgoat locally.
 I'll go with the provided docker compose stack.